GLOBAL MARKETS-Wall Street rallies on tech boost, European shares end flat | Headlines

 - United States

-The benchmark 10-year U.S. Treasury yield hit its highest level since November 2019 on Tuesday, as yields continue to rise before a key inflation reading this week and expectations that the U.S. Federal Reserve will start tightening monetary policy.
-Three-year treasury yields edged lower after a $50 billion auction.
+The benchmark 10-year U.S. Treasury yield hit its highest since November 2019 on Tuesday, ahead of a key inflation reading this week and expectations that the Fed will start tightening.
+Three-year Treasury yields edged lower after a $50 billion auction.

 "Central banks globally have all engaged in a hawkish pivot," said BlueBay Asset Management's David Riley.
 "As their tolerance for higher inflation persistently is less than previously signalled, we are shifting to a regime where there will be more macro volatility."
 Germany's 10-year government bond yield, the benchmark of the bloc, rose 4.5 bps to touch its highest since January 2019 at 0.274%.